shahineb/shahineb.github.io/_pages/about.md

 # Research ¶

-I am interested in the development of emulators of climate models that support efforts to make climate change projections more accessible, improve uncertainty quantification on impacts, and reduce the computational cost of climate modelling.
+I am interested in the development of climate emulators that support efforts to make climate change projections accessible, improve uncertainty quantification on impacts, and reduce the computational cost of climate simulations.

 I am currently a postdoctoral associate at [EAPS](https://eaps.mit.edu/) working with [Noelle Selin](https://www.selingroup.org/noelle-eckley-selin) and [Raffaele Ferrari](http://ferrari.mit.edu/) as part of the [BC3 MIT Climate Grand Challenge](https://bc3.mit.edu/).
-I completed my PhD from the [Department of Statistics](https://www.stats.ox.ac.uk/) at the University of Oxford, supervised by [Dino Sejdinovic](https://sejdino.github.io/) as part of the [iMiracli](https://imiracli.web.ox.ac.uk/) innovative training network of aerosols-cloud interactions and machine learning.
+I completed my PhD from the [Department of Statistics](https://www.stats.ox.ac.uk/) at the University of Oxford, supervised by [Dino Sejdinovic](https://sejdino.github.io/) as part of the [iMiracli](https://imiracli.web.ox.ac.uk/) Marie Curie innovative training network on aerosol-cloud interactions and machine learning.